 In the guide

-This guidance relates to food that is prepacked for direct sale, food that is loose, and food that is packaged at the request of the consumer.
+This guidance relates to food that is loose and food that is packaged at the request of the consumer.
 This is collectively referred to as non-prepacked food.

 The Food Information Regulations 2014 place minimal labelling requirements on non-prepacked foods.

 Until recently, requirements for foods that are prepacked for direct sale (PPDS) were similar to those for non-prepacked foods.
 On 1 October 2021 they changed significantly, particularly related to allergen labelling requirements ('Natasha's law'); information on PPDS foods has therefore been moved into a separate guide: 'Labelling of prepacked-for-direct-sale foods'.

 'Loose' means food that is sold or displayed without packaging - for example, ice cream displayed in a freezer and served into a tub.

 'Food that is packaged at the request of the consumer' means food that is sold or displayed without packaging but is placed in packaging after purchase - for example, a joint of ham displayed loose on a deli counter, slices of which are cut and placed into sealed bags when a consumer makes a purchase.Back to top

 Non-prepacked food must be labelled with the following:

 - in the case of a meat product, a meat content declaration (see below)

 - in the case of irradiated food, an irradiated food statement (see below)